 Charles Ries is Director of the Center for Middle East Public Policy at the RAND Corporation, a nonprofit institution that improves policy and decisionmaking through research and analysis, and former U.S. Coordinator for Economic Transition in Iraq.

-This commentary originally appeared on RAND.org and GlobalSecurity.org on December 20, 2011.
+This commentary originally appeared on GlobalSecurity.org and The RAND Blog on December 20, 2011.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.